 Pioneer Valley Ballet is holding auditions for its annual production of The Nutcracker.
 This opulent ballet performs at The Academy of Music Theatre in Northampton, MA on December 11, 12, and 13, 2015.
 Roles include Gingerbread, Candy Canes, Trees, and Party Kids.
 Children 5 – 11 years old are invited to audition.
 No dance experience needed.
 Children must be 5 year old by September 12.
 Advance registration required.
 Registration and information at www.pioneervalleyballet.org.

 ADVERTISE HERE: Reach thousands of families in Western MA while supporting the community development work of Hilltown Families!
-See your school, open house, audition, homeschool program, workshop, volunteer opportunity, wellness program, local business, community event, program, after school class, or non-profit featured here in the Bulletin Board section of our list of Weekly Suggested Events and in our weekly eNewsletter, reaching thousands of families living throughout the four counties of Western MA while supporting the community development work of Hilltown Families!
-Find out more about our enhanced publicity packages and options and how you can partner with Hilltown Families in your online marketing by emailing us at firstname.lastname@example.org.
+See your summer camp, class, community event, school, open house, audition, homeschool program, workshop, volunteer opportunity, wellness program, local business, program, after school class, or non-profit featured here in the Bulletin Board section of our list of Weekly Suggested Events and in our weekly eNewsletter, reaching thousands of families living throughout the four counties of Western MA while supporting the community development work of Hilltown Families!
+Find out more about our advertising options and how you can partner with Hilltown Families in your online marketing by emailing us at firstname.lastname@example.org.
 Find out more about this targeted marketing opportunity HERE.

 JOIN OUR TEAM OF CONTRIBUTING WRITERS: Interested in becoming a Contributing or Guest Writer for Hilltown Families?
 We welcome writings that reflect the community building and educational efforts parents, teens, teachers, artists, activists and community leaders work towards and accomplish and how that affects, supports and empowers our families.
 All writing styles welcomed, including local reviews, DIY posts, seasonal cooking/local food, and community-based educational & community service learning opportunities/resources.
 Send your query to email@example.com.